 Where do you want to teach in the future?

 Everywhere.
-Teaching Chinese is one of my goals, but the other goal to experience local culture in each place I visit.
+Teaching Chinese is one of my goals, but the other goal is to experience local culture in each place I visit.
 That’s why I want to live in different countries, because once I live there, I feel that I have grown personally.
 By teaching, I feel that I have done something good for people.

 How did you develop this passion for traveling and experiencing other cultures?
 It is not common in China.